Personal Injury Attorneys in Charleston, WV

-Below are some frequently asked questions about The Law Offices of G. Patrick Jacobs.
+Below are some frequently asked questions about The Law Offices of G. Patrick Jacobs located in Charleston, WV.
 Most are general questions, and the answers that we have supplied may not apply to your legal issue.
 More specific questions can be answered by contacting our personal injury attorneys in Charleston, West Virginia.

 What is a personal injury case?

 What is a “statute of limitations?”

 The statute of limitations is defined as the period of time during which you can file a claim for a given kind of case.
 This statute varies based on the state in which you are filing a suit and the violation that has been committed.
-For example, a victim must file a West Virginia medical malpractice case within two years of the time that he or she knew the medical malpractice had been committed.
+For example, a victim must file a case within two years of the time that he or she knew the malpractice had been committed.
 If more than two years pass before a claimant comes forward to file their case, the case will be barred and the claimant will not be able to receive compensation.
 Again, the statute of limitations differs depending on the type of case.
 If you believe that you have been the victim of personal injury, you should contact our law firm in Charleston, West Virginia as soon as possible to learn more about the statute of limitations in your particular case.